 Theocracy refers to a form of government in which a specific religious ideology informs the leadership, laws, and customs of a nation.
 In many instances, there will be little to no distinction between scriptural laws and legal codes.
 Likewise, religious clergy will typically occupy roles of leadership, and in some instances, the highest office in the nation.
 Because religious law usually extends from writings and traditions that are many centuries old, and therefore impose practices that may not conform with present-day standards of ethical justice or constitutional law, theocracies frequently run afoul of organizations and agencies advocating for global human rights.

 Iran is perhaps the most important and powerful theocratic state in the world today.
-Since a 1979 Islamic student revolution toppled the Iranian monarchy, the ayatollahs have ruled the country.
+Since the 1979 Islamic student revolution toppled the Iranian monarchy, the ayatollahs have ruled the country.
 Here, a “supreme leader” serves as head of state and delegates authority to other religious leaders.
 In Iran, the elected president is subservient to this supreme Islamic scholar.
 Likewise, while Iran has developed some dimensions of modern legal code, judiciary system, and administrative process, all of these must first be based on Islamic criteria.
 In essence, the Sharia — the primary legal doctrine of the Islamic faith — is the primary legal doctrine for the nation of Iran.

 Totalitarianism is an authoritarian form of government in which the ruling party recognizes no limitations whatsoever on its power, either in the public life or private rights of its citizens.
 Power is often vested in the hands of a single figure, an authority around whom significant propaganda is built as a way of extending and retaining uncontested authority.
 Totalitarian states often employ widespread surveillance, control over mass media, intimidating demonstrations of paramilitary or police power, and suppression — usually violent — of protest, activism, or political opposition.